 Related Reading: Sex Is About Awkward/Funny Moments

-When asked what things, she exclaims, “Everything!
+When asked to elaborate, she exclaims, “Every thing, really!
 Contraception, whether or not you want to have more kids, health issues, limitations.
 We need to be realistic about expectations and maintain transparency.
 And that comes from knowing your own sexual rights and boundaries, even more so when you’re older.
 Hell, maybe you have limitations with time or stamina.
-Maybe you’re too busy all week to make for sex.
+Maybe you’re too busy all week to make time for sex.
 All of this needs to be defined, else it’ll lead to conflict.”

 8. When dating as a single mom, have realistic expectations